The Evidence for Saffron, Mood Disorders and Mild Anxiety

 The Evidence for Saffron

 Saffron has been found to have numerous therapeutic properties, including and anti-anxiolytic qualities.
-(1) A systematic review and meta-analysis (the highest level of evidence in scientific research) found that saffron supplementation significantly reduced symptoms of depression and anxiety when compared with a placebo, and also had a positive effect on depressive symptoms when used in conjunction with anti-depressants.
-(4) Adolescents with mild-to-moderate depression and anxiety also noticed a significant improvement in their symptoms after supplementing with affron (a saffron extract) for eight weeks.
+(1) A systematic review and meta-analysis (the highest level of evidence in scientific research) found that saffron supplementation significantly reduced symptoms of anxiety when compared with a placebo.
+(4) Adolescents with mild-to-moderate anxiety also noticed a significant improvement in their symptoms after supplementing with affron (a saffron extract) for eight weeks.
 (3)

 Physiologic and Neurologic Effects